 If you do become sick, you can take the following steps to protect others:

-- Wear a facemask when around others.
-You can also wear a facemask if you are caring for someone who is sick..
+- wear a face mask when around others; you should also wear a face mask if you are caring for someone who is sick

 You should follow these steps until: